 1. Target objects: The trademark acts as protection for trade name or company brand name or its logo label, taglines, slogan and domain names whereas copyright protects artistic, dramatic and musical works.

 2. Purpose: The purpose of using the trademark is to retain the exclusivity of the mark for their products or services in the market, whereas the copyrights grants exclusive right to use and distribute.

 5. Recognition: Trademark gives a sense of belongingness about the product or services in the eyes of customers.
 The customers recognize the brand and can assume the service or product quality as per the brand value.
-Whereas, a copyright recognizes the original aspects of the work.
+Whereas, copyright recognizes the original aspects of the work.

 6. Duration of validity: The trademark registration is valid for 10 years which can be renewed to protect it from infringers.
-Whereas, a copyright is valid for lifetime.
+Whereas, copyright is valid for lifetime.
 For an individual owner, the term of copyright is the lifetime of the author plus 60 years.
-For a non-individual owner, a copyright may last up to 60 years from the date of the publication.
+For a non-individual owner, copyright may last up to 60 years from the date of the publication.

 7. Symbol of Identification: The trademarked product or logo or service is permitted to use the ® sign after the registration.
 Whereas, the symbol © is used for protection of copyrighted original works.
 It doesn’t mandatorily require registration but registration proves the originality.